carlos-zh/MPC-AS/README.md

 ## Dataset

-We constructed datasets for different domains with varying statistics.
+We constructed datasets for varying statistics with different domains.
 Each dataset consists of 100,000 private inputs, simulating a scenario involving 100,000 clients.

 The datasets include both cases with all valid inputs and cases with partially invalid inputs.
 The choice between these two cases can be made by adjusting the `<is_valid>` parameter.
 In the dataset with partially invalid inputs, there are 10 invalid inputs positioned at 1, 10001, 20001, 30001, ..., and 90001.
 It is worth noting that the MAX statistic does not require validation checks for data inputs due to its unique encoding method.